mbuesch/letmein/doc/CONFIGURATION.md

 These restrictions are believed to be non-critical in actual real world use cases, but are listed here for completeness:

 - The path can't start or end with white space.
 White space at the start or at the end will be trimmed.
-- The path can't end with a backslash.
 - The path can't contain a newline character.
 - The path can't contain a non-UTF8 character.